message/iata/DE.md

 - passengers with a COVID-19 vaccination certificate showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna or Pfizer-BioNTech (Comirnaty) at least 14 days before departure, and a COVID-19 recovery certificate issued at least 6 months before the first vaccine dose.
 The certificates must be in in English, French, German, Italian or Spanish.
 They must not be arriving from China (People's Rep.);
 - passengers younger than 12 years accompanied by a parent with a COVID-19 vaccination certificate showing that the parent was fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech (Comirnaty) at least 14 days before departure.
 The certificate must be in in English, French, German, Italian or Spanish.
 They must not be arriving from China (People's Rep.);
 - passengers younger than 12 years accompanied by a parent with a COVID-19 vaccination certificate showing that the parent received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna or Pfizer-BioNTech (Comirnaty) at least 14 days before departure.
 The parent must also have a COVID-19 recovery certificate issued at least 6 months before the first vaccine dose.
 The certificates must be in in English, French, German, Italian or Spanish.
 They must not be arriving from China (People's Rep.).
-2. Nationals and residents of Germany arriving from Brazil or Uruguay must have:
+2. Until 21 August 2021, nationals and residents of Germany arriving from Brazil or Uruguay must have:
 - a negative COVID-19 antigen test taken at most 24 hours before arrival; or
 - a negative COVID-19 PCR, RT-LAMP or TMA test taken at most 72 hours before arrival.
 The test result must be in English, French, German, Italian or Spanish.
 - This does not apply to passengers younger than 12 years.
-3. Passengers arriving from a country other than Brazil or Uruguay must have:
+3. Passengers arriving from a country other than Brazil or Uruguay (effective 22 August 2021, the following applies to passengers arriving from all countries) must have:
 - a negative COVID-19 antigen test taken at most 48 hours before arrival; or
 - a negative COVID-19 PCR, RT-LAMP or TMA test taken at most 72 hours before arrival.
 The test result must be in English, French, German, Italian or Spanish.